-In the context of a Will Graham Celebration, the proclamation (reaping or harvesting) phase takes place at the Celebration meetings.
-The harvest occurs in the response to the sowing efforts, coupled with Will Graham's preaching of the Gospel.
+HARVEST: THE COUNSELING PROCESS | In the context of a Will Graham Celebration, the proclamation (reaping or harvesting) phase takes place at the Celebration meetings.
+The harvest occurs in response to the sowing efforts, coupled with Will Graham's preaching of the Gospel.
 Will Graham will conclude his preaching with an invitation to attendees to make a commitment or recommitment to Christ by coming forward at the end of each meeting.
 We call these people inquirers.

-Celebration Counselors join the inquirers in front of the platform.
-They will have a Counselor packet to share with the inquirer.
-The Counselor's role is to:
+Celebration counselors join the inquirers in front of the platform.
+They will have a counselor packet to share with the inquirer, and their role is to:

-- Clarify the reason an inquirer came forward (acceptance of Christ, seeking assurance of salvation, rededication) using the "My Commitment" section at the front of the book and pray with them concerning their commitment. - Explain the Living in Christ booklet, which contains the gospel of John and four lessons on growing in this new relationship with Christ, a daily Bible reading plan and Scripture memorization cards. - Complete and submit the Follow-up Card. - Counselors will retain a copy of the card in order to make one follow-up contact within 48 hours.
+- Clarify the reason an inquirer came forward (acceptance of Christ, seeking assurance of salvation, rededication) using the "My Commitment" section at the front of the book and pray with them concerning their decision. - Explain the Living In Christ booklet, which contains the gospel of John and four lessons on growing in this new relationship with Christ, a daily Bible reading plan, and Scripture memorization cards. - Complete and submit the follow-up card. - Counselors will retain a copy of the card in order to make one follow-up contact within 48 hours.
 This provides interim care to the inquirer until the local church has been notified.